Highlights from the Ratings and Financial Report for UnitedHealth Group Incorporated (UNH)

-UnitedHealth Group Incorporated (NYSE:UNH) went down by -0.65% from its latest closing price compared to the recent 1-year high of $367.95.
-The company’s stock price has collected -1.18% of loss in the last five trading sessions.
-Press Release reported on 01/08/21 that AM Best Comments on Credit Ratings of UnitedHealth Group Incorporated and Its Subsidiaries Following Change Healthcare Inc. Acquisition Announcement
+UnitedHealth Group Incorporated (NYSE:UNH) went down by -0.38% from its latest closing price compared to the recent 1-year high of $367.95.
+The company’s stock price has collected -1.83% of loss in the last five trading sessions.
+The Wall Street Journal reported 13 hours ago that UnitedHealth’s Profit Slips as Health-Care Visits Return

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.